hedeencharles/NBA_Analytics/README.md

 ## Questions:

-* Which states in the USA obtain the highest total WinShares (produced by players from those states)?
+* Which states in the USA have the highest total career Win Shares (produced by players from those states)?
 * How has the average NBA salary changed overtime?
 1990-2017
 * How has the diversity of the NBA players changed overtime?